 Continuing Care and Levels of Care

-At Pacific Grove, we offer different step-down treatment programs that have been very helpful for a number of our clients who are still in need of a structured treatment setting.
+At our clinic, we offer different step-down treatment options that have been very helpful for a number of our clients who are still in need of a structured treatment setting.
 Our partial hospitalization program (PHP) is held Monday through Friday from 8AM until 3PM and includes individual, group, and family therapy as well as educational sessions.
-People in this program receive treatment during the day and return home in the evening, which allows them to slowly integrate back into their community.
+People who choose this treatment options receive treatment during the day and return home in the evening, which allows them to slowly integrate back into their community.
 Additionally, we have an intensive outpatient program (IOP) which is similar to our PHP, but is only held three days a week.
-Finally, some people feel that they have made enough progress in the inpatient program that they are ready to return home with referrals to traditional outpatient therapy and available community resources.
+Finally, some people feel that they have made enough progress in the inpatient clinic that they are ready to return home with referrals to traditional outpatient therapy and available community resources.